stylearcade/zaw/README.md

 - It leverages SIMD and instruction pipelining not available in Javascript
 - It uses the smallest native WASM type
-- It aligns to real-world buffer and matrix use cases that require data transfer
+- It aligns to real-world buffer and matrix use cases that require data transfer OUT (data ingress is cheap with wasm-bindgen, it's egress that's the issue)
 - It doesn't hide slow interop in the way fibonacci, digits of pi, prime factorisation or other toy examples do
 - It shows an improvement over javascript even with a small element count (100)